JiayangYing/CITS3403_PRO/README.md

 ## Data Retrieval:
 Optionally, showcase querying the database to retrieve and display data on relevant application pages, such as product listings or user profiles.

-These examples illustrate the progression of the project through different milestones, from initial setup to the implementation of key features.
-Adjust the specifics according to your project's requirements and the actual features developed at each stage.